 Common criticisms of Yashica digiFilm

-Much of the criticism I’ve seen of the Yashica Y35 has been a straight dismissal of the concept.
+Much of the criticism I saw of the Yashica Y35 was a straight dismissal of the concept.
 It’s stupid.
 It’s pointless.
 It’s pretend film.

 Someone shooting with the manual settings on their phone isn’t pretending to shoot on a DSLR.
 They’re actually shooting on their phone.
 I’m not going to be pretending to shoot film with the Yashica Y35, when I finally get round to it.
-I’m going to be actually shooting with a digital camera.
+I’m going to be actually shooting with a weird digital camera.

 For the other idiots, hipsters and pretend film shooters, I don’t know.
 Maybe they have too.
 And if not, maybe they just don’t want to.
 Or maybe in the future they will.